 Blockchain time-stamps transactions with cryptography.
 Consequently, making it easy for everyone in the network to trace the origin and destination.
-Also, Blockchain forms as the underlying technology for various applications aimed at benefitting public.
-Its features are endless which make it a trending technology.
+Also, Blockchain forms as the underlying technology for various applications aimed at benefitting the public.
+Its features are endless which makes it a trending technology.
 It is the reason blockchain is finding its use cases in numerous industries.
 As a result, the demand has gradually surpassed the supply of blockchain developers.

 The fundamental features of blockchain provide a series of benefits to the insurance firms, the likes of which are:

 Blockchain can streamline, modernize, and enhance the siloed infrastructure of the Insurance sector using a shared ledger of common information.

 Simplified Operations: Reduces human intervention required to perform reconciliation and fix disputes.